anjisun221/jisun-smu/content/publication/ku-2010-social/index.md

   ratio by 1.5 percent and decreases delay time by 2 percent while reducing overhead by 30 percent.
 featured: false
-publication: '*2010 IEEE International Symposium on\" A World of Wireless, Mobile and Multimedia Networks\"(WoWMoM)*'
+publication: '*2010 IEEE International Symposium on A World of Wireless, Mobile and Multimedia Networks (WoWMoM)*'
 ---